 Kelsey Shoub.
 "Comparing Systemic and Individual Sources of Racially Disparate Traffic Stop Outcomes."
-Under Review.
+Invited to Revise and Review.
 [Paper]

 Kelsey Shoub and Leah Christiani.
 "A Light Brush with the Law: The Effect of Traffic Tickets on Political Participation."
-[Draft]
+Under Review.

 Kelsey Shoub, Miyeon Song, and Katelyn Stauffer.
 Pink Policing: Officer Gender, Policing Outcomes, and Citizen Trust in Democracy.
 Book project in preparation.